WebOfTrustInfo/rwot11-the-hague/draft-documents/taking-out-the-crud-five-fabulous-did-attacks/taking-out-the-crud-five-fabulous-did-attacks.md

 ## Abstract

 Decentralized identity solutions, such as DID methods, tend to be designed to protect against certain attacks, but the purpose of that design usually is not explicitly stated in any architectural description or threat documentation.
-In particular, some DID methods have costly on-chain requirements that are otherwise unjustified.
+In particular, some DID methods have costly on-chain requirements that must have had a reasoning behind their requirement.
 We can today see that these DID methods were purposefully shaped, but it's not clear why such decisions were made.
 The purpose of this paper is to describe a few colorful attacks on DID methods so that we can better understand what threats a system might be vulnerable to.

 Although we derived the examples in this paper by examining current DID methods, we believe these attack vectors are more general, even for systems not using DIDs.
 The goal is to support engineers and developers who are developing decentralized identity solutions to safeguard their work and make it secure and compliant.